WuerthPhoenix/tornado/tornado/nats_json_collector/README.md

 }
 ```

-The above one is the equivalent of:
+The above one is equivalent to:
 ```json
 {
   "nats_topics": ["subject_one", "subject_two"],